stevekrouse/blinknote/README.md

 # blinknote

-new tab chrome extension - fastest way to take a note that'll stick around
+fastest way to take a note - chrome extension

 * opens in miliseconds
 * works offline